 In this essay, the author uses various citations that show the justice system’s flaws in the process and criteria of its rulings.
 It further discusses the different instances of unfair judgments and mentions that at least 1% of all convicts serving prison time were wrongfully accused.

 The writer believes that changing the way of addressing different cases and ensuring that all legal professionals do their assigned duties will result in fair justice.
+You might also be interested in these essays about choice.

 3. Racial Profiling Within The Criminal Justice System by Anonymous on PapersOwl.com